Take a step towards community.

 Learn more about getting connected through volunteering!

 There is an immediate need for children and families during Sunday groups and worship at Pullen.
-Nursery Caregivers work as a team, will need on the job training AND get to hold babies!!!
+Nursery caregivers work as a team, receive on-the-job training, and get to hold babies!!!
 Please check the form below to get more details and sign up.
-Workers select dates they are available.
-Thanks!
+Workers select the dates they are available.

 Contact: Tommy Cook